Chennex/Risc-V-Java-Simulator/readme.txt

-This project is still under active writing.
-It currently only supports a very limited set of instructions.
+This project has reached completion.
+It simulates a RISC-V processor by running compatible instructions on a software level.
-As this is a student project, as such we do not currently accept contributions.
+As this is a student project, we do not currently accept contributions.